 This window is the main editing and viewing window.
 See the section called Open ... in Chapter 2 or the section called Open from EBI - Dbfetch ... in Chapter 2 to find out how to read an entry (and hence open one of these windows).

 The following images show a breakdown of the main Artemis edit window.
-The full screen shot is here.

 A breakdown of the main Artemis edit window